 After 11 years of growth during the longest bull market run in history, many investors will have little-to-no experience in selling stocks, just in buying.
-Now that the coronavirus pandemic has reached out and throttled Wall Street, many of our favorite stocks are suddenly in freefall.
+The coronavirus sent the market into freefall, from which it has rallied in ways none of us expected

-The S&P 500 (NYSEARCA: VOO), Nasdaq (NYSEARCA: QQQ), and Dow Jones (NYSEARCA: DIA) have all fallen from their January 2020 highs, and with no end in sight to this global crisis, many investors are asking the same question:
+The S&P 500 (NYSEARCA: VOO), Nasdaq (NYSEARCA: QQQ), and Dow Jones (NYSEARCA: DIA) have all-but recovered their January 2020 highs, but with no end in sight to this global crisis and companies still hitting all-time highs for fun, many investors are asking the same question:

 When should I sell my stock?